Response theory for nonequilibrium steady-states of open quantum systems: Response theory within the LGKS framework

 \subsection{Response due to changes in the eigenvectors}

 To start, we consider how changes to the eigenvectors impact the system's response.
 We assume that the Bohr frequencies $\omega$ do not change as a consequence of the perturbation.
 This happens anytime the perturbation shifts all the energy levels by a constant, or more commonly, when the perturbation does not affect the eigenvalues at a given order of $\delta$.
-For example, whenever all the elements of the perturbation $v_j$, such that $V=\sum_j v_j$, do not commute with the Hamiltonian $H_0$, the first order correction of the eigenvalues vanishes, $E_n^{(1)}=0$.
-When only the eigenvectors change, the response theory takes on a transition perturbative form.
+For example, whenever the eigenvectors of the Hamiltonian $H_0$, and the perturbation $V$ are orthogonal, the first order correction of the eigenvalues vanishes, $E_n^{(1)}=0$.
+When only the eigenvectors change, the response theory takes on a transitional perturbative form.